How to Sell a Hoarder House in Maryland

 Will you tell anyone about the condition?

-No. We don't discuss specific properties publicly.
-The only people who know are us, the title company, and our private contractors — all under confidentiality.
+No. We don't discuss properties publicly.
+Only us, the title company, and our private contractors know, all under confidentiality.

 Do you need to come inside before making an offer?

 Not for an initial verbal range.
-We can give you a number based on exterior assessment and your description of the inside.
-We only need interior access before final contract signing — and we can do that at a time when no one else is around.
+We can give a number based on exterior assessment.
+We only need interior access before final contract signing.

 That's our problem after closing, not yours.
 We price the offer assuming worst-case and don't come back asking for repair credits.